Four Beasts in One

 turn, the “seven mountains” symbolize “seven kings” or kingdoms,

-and another is “yet to come” - (Daniel 7:17, 7:23, Revelation
+his day, and another is “yet to come” - (Daniel 7:17, 7:23,

-17:8-10).
+Revelation 17:8-10).

-The kingdom that “is” when John receives
+The kingdom that “is” when John received

 the “churches of Asia.”
 But there yet remains a future incarnation of

-and then “go into destruction.”
+while,” and then “go into destruction.”

-FINAL BEAST
+THE FINAL BEAST

-Thus, the single “Beast from the sea”
+Thus, the single “Beast from the Sea”

 reality.
 It was present in the four historical empires represented by

-One day, the final or seventh incarnation
+One day, the final and seventh incarnation

 of this “Beast” will ascend to “make war with the Lamb,” and since